 - Potential for needle sticks during procedures and IV insertions

-- Long term physical injury from standard daily job duties
+- Long-term physical injury from standard daily job duties

 - Excessive radiation exposure from equipment not up to standard

-I still remember sitting in x-ray school and hearing the words “barium enema” for the first time.
-The teacher began explaining the procedure and I couldn’t help but wonder how this got left out of the interview process, school brochure… I mean, I get it.
+I still remember sitting in X-ray school and hearing “barium enema” for the first time.
+As the teacher explained the procedure, I wondered why they had left this out of the interview process and the school brochure.
+I mean, I get it.
 How could you put something like that in a brochure?
-But I still felt a little misled like… “how can you not warn people that they will be putting instruments in places that were designed for exit only traffic?”
-So I got over that because, well.. you have to.
+But I still felt a little misled like… “How can you not warn people that they will be putting instruments in places designed for exit-only traffic?”
+So I got over that because, well… you have to.

 Exposure to airborne and bloodborne pathogens

 The results are what the doctor uses to try and figure out what is wrong with the patient.
-It only makes sense that it is after all the results are analyzed that the conclusion can be made… this patient has tuberculosis.
-That’s when the patient gets a face mask to prevent his coughs from spewing contagious germs all over the emergency room.
-Too little, too late for me, the ER nurse, physician, respiratory therapist, phlebotomist and anyone else that had an encounter with that patient.
+After analyzing all the results, it logically follows that we can conclude this patient has tuberculosis.
+That’s when the patient gets a face mask to prevent coughing from spewing contagious germs all over the emergency room.
+Too little, too late for me, the ER nurse, physician, respiratory therapist, phlebotomist, and anyone else that had an encounter with that patient.
 This happens every day in one form or another to radiologic technologists.
 What can you do to protect yourself in these situations?
 Not much.